ey92/notes/6010notes.md

         - widespread over-utilization by everyone
         - government regulation or technology to prevent overuse is useful
     - sensor technologies are promising to either block overuse as in spam filters or to charge over-users as in pollution control systems
-3. information about is valuable
+3. information about you is valuable
     - you can sell it if you claim ownership to it and protect it, but that requires privacy
     - shopping cards paying for information about you
     - on the web, you often reveal that information freely